Azureblade3808/py-deferrer/README.md

 ```

 Also, `defer_scope` can be used to wrap a function to help `defer` to work properly in Python 3.11.
-Note that `locals()` in Python 3.11 returns a copy of the local scope, which makes it impossible for `defer` to inject deferred actions into the real local scope, so without a `defer_scope`, deferred actions will be executed immediately after they are evaluated.
+Note that `locals()` in Python 3.11 returns a copy of the local scope, which makes it impossible for `defer` to inject deferred actions into the real local scope.
+Without a function level `defer_scope`, deferred actions would be executed immediately after they are evaluated.

 ## Known Limitations